zerc/poke/poke_py/README.md

 * it doesn't support TTL i.e. it will be in memory until the process killed
 * it's not shared between processes/containers i.e. each of them would have its own copy

-For production, I would use something like Redis for caching.
+For production, however, I would use a distributed cache like Redis.
+It would solve both of the issues mentioned above.

 #### Errors handling